 SQL injection countermeasures are an example of a mostly-solved problem.
 Using prepared statements isn’t 100% secure, but it makes a significant improvement.
 User authentication and password storage is another area of web security rife with errors.
 Adopting a solution like OpenID can reduce the burden of security around authentication.
 As with all things crypto-related, using well-maintained libraries and system calls are far superior to writing your own hash function or encryption scheme.

 The antidote to API is the continuous acquisition of knowledge and experience.
-Yes, you can have your cake and eat it, too.
+Have some cake.